Beda (name)

 Beda is a given name and surname of multiple origin.

-As a masculine given name, it originates as an Anglo-Saxon short name, West Saxon Bīeda, Northumbrian Bǣda, Anglian Bēda (the purported name of one of the Saxon founders of Portsmouth in AD 501 according to the Anglo-Saxon Chronicle) cognate with German Bodo.
+As a masculine given name, it originates as an Old English monothematic name: West Saxon Bīeda, Northumbrian Bǣda, Anglian Bēda (the purported name of one of the Saxon founders of Portsmouth in AD 501 according to the Anglo-Saxon Chronicle), cognate with German Bodo.
 Beda Venerabilis was a Benedictine, in whose honour the name Beda was popularly chosen as a monastic name by Benedictines, and in modern times entered wider usage as a given name among Roman Catholics in continental Europe.

 Béda is an unrelated Hungarian feminine given name.

 Beda is also an unrelated Russian surname (from беда, "trouble, misery").